Teaching SEN kids at home

 So we aim to do most reading and maths type work early in the morning.
 We have also discovered a walk first thing sets us all up for the day.
 More practical sessions like art, music, design technology are better a little later.

 Find other solutions

 You may also need to find other methods that work for you.
 We use every day activities as learning opportunities.
 For example, did you know you could teach maths while hanging out the washing?
 Talking about where cooking ingredients come from can spark an interest in history or geography.
 Pet care is a chance for learning personal, social, health issues!
 We share some ideas on how to include teaching into your every day lives here: https://wecanaccess.com/forums/forum/education-resources-for-special-needs/

 For us, it was finding a different way for our son to express himeself.
 After hours of battling to get my son to write answers to the work his teachers set, I realised we needed to find another solution.
 He hates writing and panics when he has to put things on paper, so one day I asked him to make me a power point.
 Now we have a 20 minute lesson on a topic and then I send him away to make a PowerPoint for me on that topic by the end of the day.
 He puts together witty narration with interesting images.
 Gives me more time to get on with my work, allows him more freedom to demonstrate his knowledge and I learn stuff!

 Managing your work!

 Of course, if you are trying to work from home at the same time, it is near impossible to homeschool at the same time, especially if your kids need extra help.
-I don’t get anything done before 2pm, I am not going to beat myself up about it.
-The alternative is for my kids to sit, watching telly or playing computer games for hours on end.
-That won’t be good for them mentally or physically.
+I rarely get anything done before 2pm.
+If I do, it usually means that I let the kids play on the computer or watch TV a bit longer than I like.
+I am not going to beat myself up about it.
+We are all doing our best.
 We need to look after ourselves, body and mind, during this crisis.